Top 10 Organic Electronics experts to follow

 Dr. Colin Lambert: Based at Lancaster University, Lambert is known for his theoretical contributions to understanding electron transport through molecules, providing valuable insights into molecular-scale conductance.

-Prof. Christian Joachim: Working at the French National Centre for Scientific Research (CNRS), Joachim’s work in scanning tunneling microscopy been instrumental in exploring molecular architectures and their in electronic devices.
+Prof. Christian Joachim: Working at the French National Centre for Scientific Research (CNRS), Joachim’s work in scanning tunneling microscopy has been instrumental in exploring molecular architectures and their potential in electronic devices.

 Prof. Andrew Briggs: At the University of Oxford, Briggs investigates the boundaries of quantum mechanics and their implications for molecular electronics, looking into mechanisms like superposition in organic molecules.